Embryological and Developmental Basis of Disease (EDBD)- 20 credits

 Anatomy in the Clinical Environment (ACE)- 20 credits

 This module will specifically examine the way anatomical knowledge is informing contemporary clinical practice.
 In particular students will examine how both morphological and functional anatomy is utilised in the clinical environment for diagnosis, staging and planning treatment of different disease states.

 Students will work alongside and under the supervision of clinicians, exploring novel modalities for macro- and micro-anatomical assessments in clinical decision making.
 Through this process students will attend multidisciplinary team meetings, participate in clinical rounds, and shadow surgeries.
 Part of the students work will involve examining how anatomical information is used to effectively inform diagnoses and treatment, and used in communications with patients and relatives during consultations.
 In groups of three or four, students will spend 3-4 days a week in each of the following specialist areas over a 5-week period:

 Plastic/ Maxillofacial Surgery (QEH)

 Paediatric medicine and surgery (BCH)

 Research Project- 60 credits

-The module provides you with the opportunity to use the scientific, clinical and professional understanding you have developed through the taught components of the Clinical Anatomy BSc programme as a foundation for planning and undertaking a major piece of clinically relevant research.
+The module provides you with the opportunity to use the scientific, clinical and professional understanding you have developed through the taught components of the Clinical Anatomy MSci programme as a foundation for planning and undertaking a major piece of clinically relevant research.
 You will work with an experienced research team of academics and clinicians, but impetus for the work, critical thinking, and presentation will come from you as the student.